-An important step in the project-level evaluation planning process involves determining what the project expects to accomplish not only in terms of its effectiveness, or outcomes, but also in terms of its activities.
-Activity objectives specify the type, range, and amount of services to be delivered, the target area/target population which will receive these services, and the manner in which these services are to be delivered.
-Outcome objectives indicate the kind and extent of improvement anticipated vis-à-vis the identified crime problem.
+An important step in the project-level evaluation planning process inobjectives specify the type, range, and amount of services to be delivered, the target area/target population which will receive these services, and the manner in which these services are to be delivered.
+Outcome objectives indicate the kind and extent of improvement anticipated vis-a-vis the identified crime problem.
 Additionally, these objectives need to specify in quantitative terms the precise level of improvement expected, as well as the amount of time deemed necessary to achieve the outcome objectives.

 In some instances, however, the real improvements or ultimate outcomes the project is designed to produce may not be measurable on a short-term basis.
 For example, a project targeting recidivism may seek to reduce the recidivism rates of serious, adult offenders by providing intensive counseling and educational services in a community-based treatment facility.
-Since the target population is physically confined during the period of project treatment, and hardly in a position to recidivate, it may take several years to determine the extent to which the project has met its primary outcome objective - recidivism reduction among serious, adult offenders.
-In the interim, information will be needed which allows evaluators and decision-makers to gauge how well the project is progressing in terms of its stated aims.
+Since the target population is physically confined during the period of project treatment, and hardly in a position to recidivate, it may take several years to determine the extent to which the project has met its primary outcome objective-recidivism reduction among serious, adult offenders.
+In the interim, information will be needed which allows evaluators and decisionmakers to gauge how well the project is progressing in terms of its stated aims.
 To provide this information, intermediate objectives which are presumably linked to the ultimate desired outcomes need to be formulated.
 These objectives specify a set of outcomes which are assumed to facilitate or reflect the achievement of the desired long-term improvements in the targeted problem.